 In order to better analyze the class relevance within the class hierarchy, the number of its direct subclasses is very important to be evaluated.
-To this end, the so-called NOC, Number of Children [Childamber et al. 1994], metric has been defined.
+To this end, the socalled NOC, number of children (Chidamber and Kemerer, 1994), metric has been defined.
 Metric NOC counts the number of children considering only the direct sub-classes.
 It ranges from 0 to N (where 0 is obtained in the case of a leaf class).
 Classes with a high number of children must be carefully designed and verified because their code is shared by all the classes that are deeper in the hierarchy.
-NSUB metric (Number of SUBclasses [Bucci et al. 1998]) counts all the subclasses until leaves are reached and, thus, it can be regarded as a more precise measure of class relevance in the system.
-Therefore, these metrics can be useful for identifying critical classes, and are also strongly correlated with maintenance costs as demonstrated in [Li et al. 1993].
-Other metrics for assessing system structure can be: NRC, Number of Root Classes; mean value of NM; mean value of NA; mean value of CC, etc.
+NSUB metric (number of subclasses, Bucci et al., 1998) counts all the subclasses until leaves are reached and, thus, it can be regarded as a more precise measure of class relevance in the system.
+Therefore, these metrics can be useful for identifying critical classes, and are also strongly correlated with maintenance costs as demonstrated in Li and Henry (1993).
+Other metrics for assessing system structure can be: NRC, number of root classes; mean value of NM; mean value of NA; mean value of CC, etc.

 In general, complexity metrics (like CC, WMC, etc.) are unsuitable for evaluating comprehensibility of the system under assessment (for reuse and/or maintenance).
-For example, a metric that produces a general view of class understandability is CCGI (Class CoGnitive Index) [Fioravanti et al. 1998a], which is defined as follows:
+For example, a metric that produces a general view of class understandability is CCGI (class cognitive index; Fioravanti et al., 1998a), which is defined as follows:

+$$CCGI = \frac{ECD}{CC}$$
-$$CCGI = \frac{ECD}{CC} = \frac{CACI + CACL + CMICI + CMICL}{CACI + CACL + CMICI + CMICL + CI + CL}.$$ (3)

-where: ECD is the External Class Description and is defined as the sum of terms related to class definition of CC metric.
-With CCGI is possible to identify classes with low understandability and select classes that can be used as a "black box".
+= $$\frac{CACI + CACL + CMICI + CMICL}{CACI + CACL + CMICI + CMICL + CI + CL},$$ where ECD is the external class description and is defined as the sum of terms related to class definition of CC metric.
+With CCGI it is possible to identify classes with low understandability and select classes that can be used as a "black box".
 These considerations arise from the definition of the class itself that measures an index (and not a direct value that cannot be easily compared with reference values) showing how much the class is understandable by looking only at its external interface.
 A high value for CCGI means that ECD (class definition) is very detailed with respect to the class complexity.
 For example, if a class presents several small methods in its definition, then it is more understandable than a class that, having the same total complexity or size, presents a lower number of members.

-In object-oriented systems assessment, it is very important to take into account all the typical relationships that characterize OOP: is_part_of , $is_referred_by$, is_a as previously stated, but also the coupling among classes/objects.
-This can be performed by using metrics such as CBO, coupling between objects [Chidamber et al. 1994].
-Several other coupling metrics have been reviewed and compared in [Briand et al. 1998c], [Briand et al. 1999a].
-Even metrics CC and CCGI contain some terms related to the coupling among object - that is, CMICI and CMICL.
+In object-oriented systems assessment, it is very important to take into account all the typical relationships that characterize OOP: is_part_of, is_referred_by, is_a as previously stated, but also the coupling among classes/objects.
+This can be performed by using metrics such as CBO, coupling between objects (Chidamber and Kemerer, 1994).
+Several other coupling metrics have been reviewed and compared in Briand et al. (1998c, 1999a).
+Even metrics CC and CCGI contain some terms related to the coupling among object, i.e., CMICI and CMICL.
 In that case, the coupling is partially considered by means of the parameter complexity of method calling.